Health advisory

 - For all travellers, it is important that vaccinations against COVID-19 and influenza are up to date.

-- Free measles-mumps-rubella (MMR) vaccines can be offered to people born during or after 1966 who do not have documentation of having received two doses of measles-containing vaccine.
+- Free measles-mumps-rubella (MMR) vaccines can be offered to people born during or after 1966 who do not have documentation of having received 2 doses of measles-containing vaccine.
 All individuals who are unsure of their vaccination history should be offered vaccination, regardless of Medicare status.

 More information